 This post was triggered based on the fact that this past week I was hit hard with an infection.
 I spent four days in bed with fevers, chills, nausea, lack of appetite, and foggy brain.
 Symptoms like that turn anyone away from eating.
 And for most people, reduced calorie intake during acute sickness is fine and doesn’t have long-term effects.
 But for individuals with an eating disorder, these symptoms can trigger eating disorder thoughts and behaviors.

 We can all agree that humans are instilled with survival instincts and mechanisms.
 This fact makes eating disorder brain perplexing.
 How can the brain let down those survival instincts and mechanisms when the eating disorder brain takes over?

 There’s no short answer.
-But the good news is research is actively engaged in trying to answer this question.
-And so far the results are showing the brains of those with and recovered from eating disorders are different than those who have never struggled with a disorder.
-Researchers see a different reward response, a different way of responding to neurological feedback, and altered serotonin pathways.
+But the good news is research is actively trying to answer this question.
+So far the results are showing the brains of those with and recovered from eating disorders are different than those who have never struggled with a disorder.
+Researchers see a different:

-This is progress as this helps us understand the disease better.
-Information like this helps explain why recovery is so challenging and why something like sickness can be a trigger.
+This is progress.
+The research helps us understand the disease better.
+And helps explain why recovery is so challenging.

 Eating Disorder Brain vs. Recovery Brain

 When I was going through eating disorder treatment, my psychologist would say, “Do you think that’s your eating disorder brain talking”?
 It was a tool to help me identify when the disease was taking over my thoughts.
-Identifying eating disorder brain thoughts took practice.
-But I was actively engaged in my recover and over time it got a easier.
+Identifying the ED brain took practice.
+Yet, I was actively engaged in my recover and over time it got a easier.
 Which led to replacement thoughts and developing different neurological pathways in the brain, all encouraging different behaviors.

 This past week, I could hear how my eating disorder brain would have used this sickness to its benefit.